Skip to main content

 Returns

-Returns a Promise that resolves to an EligiblePaymentMethods object with methods to check and retrieve payment method information.
+Returns a promise that resolves to an EligiblePaymentMethods object with methods to check and retrieve payment method information.
 The returned object provides these methods:

 • isEligible(method) - Check if a specific payment method is available